codelouisvilleproject/javascript-api/README.md

 # Code Louisvile JS API

-Over the course of the Winter 2018 session, this will become the JavaScript backend and frontend powering our fitness tracker site!
+Over the course of the Winter games of the 2018 session, this will become the JavaScript backend and frontend powering our fitness tracker site!

 ## Running Locally